 August 25, 2018

-Z. et al. Comparative Effect of Ablative Fractional CO 2 Laser Plus Triamcinolone Acetonide Cream Versus Intralesional Injection of Triamcinolone Acetonide in Keloid and Hypertrophic Scars: A Randomized Clinical Trial,
+Z. Comparative Effect of Ablative Fractional CO 2 Laser Plus Triamcinolone Acetonide Cream Versus Intralesional Injection of Triamcinolone Acetonide in Keloid and Hypertrophic Scars: A Randomized Clinical Trial,

 J Skin Stem Cell.